quixai/quix-docs-dev/docs/platform/tutorials/data-science/data-science.md

 ### Historic

-We will need historic data stored in the data catalogue for the next steps.
-So follow these steps to enable it.
+In order to train a machine learning model we will need to store the data we are ingesting so that we start building a historic dataset.
+However topics are real time infrastructures, not designed for data storage.
+To solve this, Quix allows you to send the data going through a topic to an efficient real time database if you need it:

 1. Navigate to the topics page using the left hand navigation

-2. Locate the topic(s) you want to explore data for (in this case `bikes-topic` and `weather-topic`)
+2. Locate the topic(s) you want to store data for (in this case `bikes-topic` and `weather-topic`)

 3. Click the toggle in the Persistence column to `on`